ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 ## Meetings

-- Zoom Video Standup at 10:20 on Monday, Tuesday, Friday
+- Standup at 10:20 everyday
-- Slack Text Standup on Wednesday
-- Weekly Standup With Automated Squad at 10:30 on Thursday
 - Retrospective at 10:00 on Tuesday biweekly
-- Sprint Planning at 15:00 on Wednesday biweekly
+- Sprint Planning at 15:00 on Thursday biweekly

 ## API work flow